grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 ### Globally configure HA deduplication

-Before you begin, make sure that Mimir was installed using the Helm chart.
+Before you begin, make sure that Mimir was installed using the mimir-distributed Helm chart.

 1. Add the following configuration to your `custom.yaml` file: